Cyprus in the Eurovision Song Contest 2017

-Cyprus was represented at the Eurovision Song Contest 2017 with the song "Gravity" written by Thomas G:son.
-The song was performed by Hovig, who was selected by the Cypriot broadcaster Cyprus Broadcasting Corporation (CyBC) in October 2016 to represent Cyprus at the 2017 contest in Kyiv, Ukraine.
-The Cypriot song, "Gravity", was presented to the public on 1 March 2017.
+Cyprus was represented at the Eurovision Song Contest 2017 with the song "Gravity", written by Thomas G:son, and performed by Hovig.
+The Cypriot participating broadcaster, Cyprus Broadcasting Corporation (CyBC), internally selected its entry for the contest.
+The artist was announced on 21 October 2016, while the song, "Gravity", was presented to the public on 1 March 2017.

 Cyprus was drawn to compete in the first semi-final of the Eurovision Song Contest which took place on 9 May 2017.
 Performing during the show in position 15, "Gravity" was announced among the top 10 entries of the first semi-final and therefore qualified to compete in the final on 13 May.
 It was later revealed that Cyprus placed fifth out of the 18 participating countries in the semi-final with 164 points.
 In the final, Cyprus performed in position 19 and placed twenty-first out of the 26 participating countries, scoring 68 points.